Whole House Generator Guide

 Whole house generator cost by make and model

-To give a little more detailed information on costs, we’ve listed the estimated cost of several popular home standby generators in another table below.
+To give a more detailed picture of costs, we've listed the estimated equipment cost of several popular home standby generators below.
+Note that prices vary by dealer and region and may change.

 ModelPower (kW)Approx. equipment cost before installation